SteynSean11/SABQ2025cloud/PLANNING.md

 ### System Type

 The system is envisioned as a Progressive Web Application (PWA) with offline capabilities.
 It will feature a microservices backend architecture and a mobile-first responsive design.
-The application should be cloud-hosted, with a preference for South African data centers to ensure low latency and compliance.
+The application is cloud-hosted on Google Cloud, with a preference for South African data centers to ensure low latency and compliance.
 It uses a pnpm monorepo structure to manage frontend and backend codebases within a single repository while keeping them decoupled.

 ### High-Level Components